Peter Harder (politician): Partisan advocate for new non-partisan arrangement

-Bulwark against majoritarianism
+Concerns with majoritarianism

 On May 14, 2020, Harder joined the Progressive Senate Group, a group composed largely of former Liberal senators at the time.
 Explaining his move, Harder said he was concerned that partisanship in the Senate had been replaced by "majoritarianism" as the Independent Senators Group became the largest caucus, and wanted to be "part of a bulwark against that."

+He was chair of the Canadian Senate Standing Committee on Rules, Procedures and the Rights of Parliament and deputy chair of the Canadian Senate Standing Committee on Foreign Affairs and International Trade in the 45th Canadian Parliament.

-Harder faces mandatory retirement from the senate in 2027.
+Harder faces mandatory retirement from the Senate in 2027.